gikmx/feliz-bundle-js/README.md

-# feliz-webpack
+# feliz-bundle-js

-A plugin for feliz.js that enables webpack rendering.
+A plugin for feliz.js that enables js rendering.

 ## License